 Attorney Paul L. Schneiderman provides the respectful, honest, and responsive counsel that clients who have been victims of violent crime deserve in their representation.
 He takes the time that is needed to answer client questions clearly and thoroughly, and to meet his clients' needs and requests.
 Mr. Schneiderman looks for creative solutions to helping his clients and can handle insurance details and other complexities that can come up in crime victim cases.

-If you or a loved one has been a victim of a violent crime or sexual assault and believe that a business, property owner, government entity, or private organization may have failed in their duty to promote safety, call Attorney Paul L. Schneiderman today for a consultation.
+If you or a loved one has been a victim of a violent crime or sexual assault and believe that a business, property owner, government entity, or private organization may have failed in their duty to promote safety, contact Paul L. Schneiderman for a consultation by calling 206-464-1952.